How can you be so smart sometimes and still be such an... an AIRHEAD! Celia:

 - In Defiance, "haint" is a common slur for Castithans.

-- In Doctor Who, during the 26th century, "Dragons" is a racial slur for Draconians, a race the humans were at war with.
+- During the 26th century, "Dragons" is a racial slur for Draconians, a race the humans were at war with.

 - In Shadowrun settings, or other cyberpunk, Elves are called "keebs" or "dandelion eaters" as a slur.

 - Humans refer to Orks and Trolls, collectively, as "Trogs".
 Not to be out-done, the Orks call Humans "Breeders", which is supposedly an actual slur used in the real world by homosexuals in reference to heterosexuals.
 Orks are also called "tuskers" and elves are also called "fairies."
 Yes, it implies that all elves are gay.

 - "Troglodyte" is a generic insult for anyone accused of being primitive in reality, and also applies to cave-dwellers.

 - Warhammer has stunties (dwarfs), pointies (elves), and manlings (humans).

 - Lizardmen call Skaven something that roughly translates to "twisted spawn of the rat".
 Mind you, this is an entirely accurate description.